Graduation Invitation Wording

 You should then add details regarding all the graduation events after this introduction.

 In addition to the party and ceremony information, you can also include a few lines that describe what the student will be pursuing after high school.
 Whether they plan to attend a university or they're going to start a career, loved ones will be pleased to hear what the next big step will be.

 College Graduation Wording

-A college graduation is certainly a time to take a formal approach with your invitations.
-And even though it’s okay to utilize casual wording when having a more relaxed party, it’s important to maintain a certain level of formality so that your student’s graduation gets the proper recognition it deserves.
-So in order to keep your invites looking classy, spell out the graduate’s full name and avoid using abbreviated words and numbers when writing dates, times and locations.
+A college graduation is certainly the time to take a formal approach with your invitations.
+And even though it's okay to utilize casual wording when having a more relaxed graduation party, it's important to maintain a certain level of formality so that the graduation gets the proper recognition it deserves.
+So in order to keep your invites looking classy, spell out the graduate's full name and avoid using abbreviated words and numbers when writing dates, times and locations.

 You are cordially invited